 11. Shop second hand

-I love shopping second hand because you can score a major deal.
-I have to admit, most of the time I don’t have
+I love shopping second hand because you can score a major deal and I have to admit, most of the time I don’t have

 12. Use ShopTagr